nextcloud/news/docs/api/api-v2.md

 **Note**: Even if login cookies are sent back to your client, they will not be considered for authentication.

 ## Response Format
-The status codes are not always provided by the News app itself, but might also be returned because of ownCloud internal errors.
+The status codes are not always provided by the News app itself, but might also be returned because of Nextcloud internal errors.

-The following status codes can always be returned by ownCloud:
+The following status codes can always be returned by Nextcloud:

-* **401**: The provided credentials to log into ownCloud are invalid.
+* **401**: The provided credentials to log into Nextcloud are invalid.
 * **403**: The user is not allowed to access the route.
 This can happen if for instance of only users in the admin group can access the route and the user is not in it.
 * **404**: The route can not be found or the resource does not exist.
 Can also happen if for instance you are trying to delete a folder which does not exist.
 * **5xx**: An internal server error occurred.
 This can happen if the server is in maintenance mode or because of other reasons.

 The following status codes are returned by News:

 * **200**: Everything went fine
 * **304**: In case the resource was not modified, contains no response body.
 This means that you can ignore the request since everything is up to date.
 * **400**: There was an app related error, check the **error** object if specified
 * **409**: Conflict error which means that the resource exists already.
 Can be returned when updating (**PATCH**) or creating (**POST**) a resource, e.g. a folder

 The response headers are:

 * **Content-Type**: application/json; charset=utf-8
 * **Etag**: A string containing a cache header of maximum length 64, e.g. 6d82cbb050ddc7fa9cbb659014546e59.
 The etag value will be assembled using the number of feeds, folders and the highest last modified timestamp in milliseconds, e.g. 2-3-123131923912392391239.
 However consider that a detail and dont rely on it.